netscaler/netscaler-observability-exporter/deployment/README.md

-# Deploy Citrix Observability Exporter
+# Deploy Citrix Observability Exporter on Kubernetes

 This topic provides information on how to deploy Citrix Observability Exporter using Kubernetes YAML files.
 <!---